-Summary
+Summary:

-$The \ Cumberland \ County \ School \ District \ implements \ internet \ safety \ measures \ that \ address:$
+The Cumberland County School District implements internet safety measures that address:

-- \bullet Controlling and restricting access by minors to inappropriate content - Providing Safety and security measures for minors when they are using electronic mail, chat rooms, and other forms of direct electronic communications - Preventing unauthorized access - Maintaining logs of user Internet activity, network activity, and other software to filter inappropriate material. •
+- Controlling and restricting access by minors to inappropriate content - Providing Safety and security measures for minors when they are using electronic mail, chat rooms, and other forms of direct electronic communications - Preventing unauthorized access - Maintaining logs of user Internet activity, network activity, and other software to filter inappropriate material.
+Unauthorized disclosure, use and dissemination of personal information regarding minors.